asyncapi/website/pages/blog/2022Q1-summary.md

 One of our missions is to have kick-ass documentation.
 Easy, right?

-Writing docs is easy, just like writing code.
+Writing docs is easy, just like writing code (at least in my opinion :stuck_out_tongue_winking_eye:).
 Well, we all know the devil is hidden in details.
 Details like gathering requirements, figuring out architecture, and making sure you have a well-motivated group of people working on it.
 And last but not least, make sure the community can easily share feedback on your work transparently.

 I wrote already about [Alejandra Quetzalli](https://twitter.com/QuetzalliAle) and the efforts to get AsyncAPI into GSoD.
 Getting a well-motivated group of people to work on docs, checked. :white_check_mark: